 One of the ideas I enjoyed reading about that truly questions the relation between art and design was Munari’s reflections on ‘wearing’.
 He asks us to look at how an object is ‘worn’ and becomes ‘worn’ with use.
 He then asks if we should design on the sole merit of aesthetics or if we should limit ourselves to user-needs?
 Munari suggests that maybe we should design objects after observing how they have become worn with time.

-Another interesting insight in the book is how Munari thinks about Japanese design.
-He begins by pointing out how the word for art in Japanese, Asobi, also means game and reveals that is how he processes to design, as if playing a game, trying different strategies to see what works.
+Another interesting insight in the book is how Bruno Munari thinks about Japanese design.
+He begins by pointing out how the word for art in Japanese, Asobi, also means game and reveals that is how he processes to design as if playing a game, trying different strategies to see what works.
 He goes on to talk in praise about the simplicity lightness and adaptability of a traditional Japanese home.

-The book is full of mental jiu-jitsus that truly make you think about the design of everyday objects.
+The book is full of mental jiu-Jitsu that truly makes you think about the design of everyday objects.
 As Andrea Branzi describes it, Munari has a subversive style of thinking that might strike a chord with any designer trying to do something different with his practice without going overboard.
 For example, in one essay Munari describes an orange, a pea and a rose as though they were industrial products.
 He proposes that the rose is “an object without justification, and one moreover that may lead the worker to think futile thoughts.
 It is, in the last analysis, even immoral.”
 Impeccable reasoning, absurd conclusion: a perfect illustration of Munari’s mental jiu-jitsu in action.